openethereum/openethereum.github.io/Chain-specification.md

 - [`classic-testnet`](https://github.com/ethcore/parity/blob/master/ethcore/res/ethereum/morden.json) original Morden testnet and current Ethereum Classic testnet
 - [`expanse`](https://github.com/ethcore/parity/blob/master/ethcore/res/ethereum/expanse.json) Expanse network
 - [`dev`](https://github.com/ethcore/parity/blob/master/ethcore/res/instant_seal.json) a [[Private development chain]] to be used locally, submitted transactions are inserted into blocks instantly without the need to mine

+## Private chains

+Parity can be used to set up a private chain.
+In addition to the usual [[Proof of Work Chains]], Parity also includes [[Proof of Authority Chains]] which do not require mining.
+More details on the available options can be found on the [[Consensus Engines]] page.

 ## JSON chain spec format
 A JSON file which specifies rules of a blockchain, some fields are optional which are described following the minimal example, these default to 0.